Essex: Iron Age

-Essex corresponds, fairly closely, to the territory of the Trinovantes tribe.
 Their production of their own coinage marks them out as one of the more advanced tribes on the island, this advantage (in common with other tribes in the south-east) is probably due to the Belgic element within their elite.
 Their capital was the oppidum (a type of town) of Colchester, Britain's oldest recorded town, which had its own mint.

 The tribe were in extended conflict with their western neighbours, the Catuvellauni, and steadily lost ground.
 By AD 10 they had come under the complete control of the Catuvellauni, who took Colchester as their own capital.